 Falls Park on the Reedy is the beating heart of downtown and favorite of locals and visitors alike.
 Trails for hiking, gardens for strolling, picnics by the waterfall, frisbee on the expansive green area, the suspension Liberty Bridge overlooking the river, and unique modern sculptures all beckon like a magnet.
 The park also hosts public events like “Shakespeare in the Park” and outdoor big-screen classic movies during the summer.

 There are quite a few venues to see excellent live theater in Greenville, all located in the downtown area.
 Small, local theaters include The Warehouse Theater, Center Stage, ad Greenville Little Theater.
 Café And Then Some offers original musical comedies while you dine.
-For big-budget, Broadway-style productions, the Peace Center is the place to go.
+For big-budget, Broadway-style productions, the Peace Center is the place to go, and Bon Secours for concerts.

 4. Take Yourself Out to the Ball Game